MajaHled/Farmer/README.md

 A farming simulator.

-For more info, read the PFDs.
+For more info, read the PDFs.